 Reports say that the Vans Atwood has a flexible and grippy sole.
 This rubber layer also gives more than enough boardfeel.

 The Vans Atwood is a lightweight sneaker that provides excellent breathability, making it ideal for summer getaways.

 Not the most durable out there

 Many people say that the Vans Atwood's sole unit and canvas upper separate way too soon.

 With its initial asking price not going beyond the 70-dollar mark, the Vans Atwood can be considered a giveaway.

 The Atwood model from Vans has three styles: Low, High, and Mid.
 The mid-top model became the subject of a collaboration between Vans and the BMX brand, CVLT, in June of 2011.

 Vans Atwood vs. Vans Authentic

-Vans Atwood shoes have a somewhat similar style to the Authentic silhouette, and some buyers may be confused which to get.
-The Atwood has a profile that is higher than Authentics, and they’re much bulkier too.
-The tongues of Atwood sneakers are also more padded and therefore, far comfier.
+The Vans Atwood has a somewhat similar style to the Authentic silhouette, and some buyers may be confused about which to get.
+The Atwood has a profile that is higher than the Authentic, and it's much bulkier too.
+The tongue of the Atwood sneaker is also more padded and, therefore, far comfier.